 Special thanks to Michael Roch for all information regarding accidents involving Soviet and Russian Transport…and of course my Friend Dmitriy Yertsov based in Moscow.

 The Bureau of Aircraft Accidents Archives (B3A) was established in Geneva in 1990 for the purpose to deal with all information related to aviation accidentology.

 The second goal of the B3A is to promote aviation safety through know-how action plans, training and information.
-On request, the B3A can participate in investigations, publish procedures and/or send any recommendations if necessary.
+On request, the B3A can take part to investigations, publish procedures and/or send any recommendations if necessary.

 The third goal of the B3A is to inform the public and professionals of the risks inherent in the operation of an aircraft and training on psychological preparedness for mass disaster.

-With an experience of more than 25 years, the B3A now offers its services and expertise in managing situations of mass disasters not only in aviation but in all other transportation modes: boats, trains, automobiles, etc. We should remind we must constantly challenge ourselves and understand that an accident is generally multi-factorial with human factor as the first cause.
+With an experience of almost 30 years, the B3A now offers its services and expertise in managing situations of mass disasters not only in aviation but in all other transportation modes: boats, trains, automobiles, etc. We should remind we must constantly challenge ourselves and understand that an accident is generally multi-factorial with human factor as the primary cause.

 Let’s implement together a methodology to reduce the risk of accidents in the private and the business sector.
 My motto is to be better today than yesterday and not so good as tomorrow!

 Ronan Hubert, founder of B3A is historian in aircraft accidents.
-His relationship with several investigation Boards worldwide, experience on site as well as more than 25 years of presence in aviation business gave him the opportunity to publish four books.
+His relationship with several investigation Boards worldwide, experience on site as well as almost 30 years of presence in aviation business gave him the opportunity to publish four books.
 His skills, expertise and impartiality are his strengths and he is today recognized as a knowledgeable accidentologist.